Is Sugar Bad For You?

 6. Can I eat sugar if I have diabetes?

 Yes.
-Small amounts of regular sugar and dessert can be included, but you do need to be savvy about how much and also what else you are eating with them.
-Limit obviously sugary foods such as pop and candy to get your blood sugars under control.
-Once you have your blood sugars managed well, work with a dietitian to help you understand how to incorporate desserts.
+Small amounts of regular sugar and dessert can be included, but you do need to be savvy about how much at a time and also what else you are eating with them.
+Limit obviously sugary foods such as pop and candy and once you have your blood sugars managed well through the help of an experienced Diabetes Dietitian, they can help you understand how to incorporate desserts.

 If you are going to have a sweet dessert, look for recipes that use less sugar and icings in general.
 Also, eat your dessert separate from a meal so you can spread out how much carbohydrates you are having at one time.
 Lastly, head out for a walk or any type of physical activity, since this is one of the most effective ways to lower your blood sugars.